gitenter/gitenter/capsid/doc/rest-notes.md

 (Idempotent: multiple identical requests has the same effect as making a single request.)

 (Safe: intended only for information retrieval and should not change the state of the server.
 No side effects beyond logging/caching/web counter++.
 Safe=>idempotent.
 Safe=>read-only.
+The services must adhere to this rule.
 The return does not need to be the same every time.)

 ### Patterns